Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Introduction

 On the other hand, categorical and simplex-based diffusion methods naturally preserve the discreteness of text and eliminate the need for an explicit decoding step.
 Nevertheless, they disregard semantic relationships between tokens during the noising process, resulting in a more erratic and less meaningful degradation of information.

 In this paper, we propose \textsc{Smoothie}, a smoothing diffusion framework that satisfies both properties.
 We represent each token with a vector based on distances between token embeddings.
 During the forward process, our diffusion mechanism gradually perturbs these distances, progressively dissolving semantic information.
 Like simplex diffusion, our method enables natural decoding from latent representations back to tokens.
-In theory, \textsc{Smoothie} is applicable not only to text, but to any domain where data comes from a categorical distribution with inherent similarity between categories.
+In theory, \textsc{Smoothie} is applicable not only to text, but to any domain where data comes from a categorical distribution with inherent similarity between categories (e.g. graphs or protein sequences).

-We evaluate \textsc{Smoothie} on four sequence-to-sequence generation tasks and show that it outperforms existing diffusion-based approaches on the majority of tasks.
+We evaluate \textsc{Smoothie} on one unconditional and four sequence-to-sequence generation tasks and show that it outperforms existing diffusion-based approaches.
 Ablation studies further demonstrate that our method enables effective control over the trade-off between fluency and diversity of the generated text.

-The main contributions of our work are as follows: \begin{enumerate} \item We propose a novel text diffusion framework that simultaneously respects the discrete nature of text and progressively removes semantic information from token representations during the forward process. \item We show the practical effectiveness of our approach across multiple sequence-to-sequence generation tasks, providing empirical evidence for the advantages of our diffusion design. \end{enumerate}
+The main contributions of our work are as follows: \begin{itemize} \item We propose a novel text diffusion framework that simultaneously respects the discrete nature of text and progressively removes semantic information from token representations during the forward process. \item We demonstrate the superior empirical performance of our approach other previous methods across multiple text generation tasks. \item We propose using a sampling method that, unlike the DDPM solver \citep{ddpm}, ignores the previous hidden state when computing the updated hidden state.
+This method has been shown to consistently outperform DDPM on all sequence-to-sequence tasks used for evaluation. \end{itemize}

-\section{Problem statement and background}
+\section{Problem Statement and Background}

-\paragraph{Problem statement} In this work, we focus primarily on sequence-to-sequence generation tasks, which can be formally defined as follows.
-Given a source sequence $\mathbf{w}^x = \{w^x_1, \dots, w^x_n\}$, the objective is to generate a corresponding target sequence $\mathbf{w}^y = \{w^y_1, \dots, w^y_m\}$.
-We consider parallel datasets, where each source sequence is paired with a known target sequence.
+\paragraph{Problem Statement} In this work, we develop a model for both unconditional and sequence-to-sequence generation tasks.
+In all cases, the objective is to generate a target sequence $\mathbf{w}^y = {w^y_1, \dots, w^y_m}$.
+For sequence-to-sequence generation, the model additionally conditions on a source sequence $\mathbf{w}^x = {w^x_1, \dots, w^x_n}$.
+We assume access to parallel datasets, where each source sequence is paired with its corresponding target sequence.